At this point in your treatment, your Health Care Team may recommend several

 possible options including staying on your current treatment, or changing

-Working With Your Care Team
+Your Health Care Team

 and it can be overwhelming.
 Don't worry, here are some tips to help you